ut-ras/RobotathonESP32/docs/_sections/_guide-FAQ/technical.md

 ## What is 7-zip?
 7-zip is an open source application used for file compression.
-It is a lot faster than the native Windows file extractor (50 minutes -> 1 minute).
+It is way faster than the native Windows file extractor.

 ## How do I use 7-zip?
 To extract your zipped VS Code archive, follow these steps: